 Under state law, you must also choose to purchase a “full tort” or “limited tort” insurance policy.
 If you have full tort insurance, you have the right to file a lawsuit for all economic and non-economic damages you suffered in a car accident, including pain and suffering.

 Recovering non-economic damages with a limited tort insurance policy can be more complicated.
 Generally, drivers with limited tort coverage can only seek non-economic damages if the car accident resulted in “serious” injuries.
-However, there are several exceptions to this rule, and Ostroff Injury Law has recovered large non-economic damages awards for injured clients with limited tort coverage.
-If you wish to pursue non-economic damages (which include pain and suffering) in your vehicle collision case, it is best to speak with a lawyer at Ostroff Injury Law in Bensalem right away.
+However, there are several exceptions to this rule, and Ostroff Godshall Injury and Accident Lawyers has recovered large non-economic damages awards for injured clients with limited tort coverage.
+If you wish to pursue non-economic damages (which include pain and suffering) in your vehicle collision case, it is best to speak with a lawyer at Ostroff Godshall Injury and Accident Lawyers in Bensalem right away.

 Establishing Fault for an Auto Accident in Bensalem

 In the event that your crash results in serious, prolonged harm, you should consider pursuing a claim to recover compensation from the at-fault party.
 In practice, this means you must prove:

 - The existence of a “duty of care”

 - You suffered compensable losses due to the accident

 All motorists have a “duty” to follow the rules of the road.
 Any traffic violation or act of reckless driving can constitute a “breach” of that duty.
 Whether the other driver failed to yield the right of way or drove while drunk, you should work with a local auto accident attorney who can help you prove fault.

 Discuss Recovery Options with a Bensalem Car Accident Attorney